CholGen/bacpage-resources/Writerside/topics/Antimicrobial-Resistance-Profiling.md

 databases of antimicrobial resistance genes.
 Generally, profilers use rapid alignment programs like <code>BLAST</code>
 to efficiently search through your sequences.

-> We caution that the presence of a antimicrobial resistance gene does not necessarily indicate that the isolate
+> We caution that the presence of an antimicrobial resistance gene does not necessarily indicate that the isolate
-> carrying the gene is resistant to the corresponding antibiotic.
-This is because AMR genes must be expressed to confer
+> carrying the gene is resistant to the corresponding antibiotic, as these genes must be expressed to confer
 > resistance.
-Alternatively, some AMR genes, particular those on plasmids, have a greater correlation between genotype
+Some resistance genes, particular those on plasmids, have a greater correlation between genotype
-> and phenotype.
-Whereas sometimes an isolate may gain resistance to an antibiotic by mutational processes which would
+> and phenotype, but this varies.
+Additionally, sometimes an isolate may gain or lose resistance to an antibiotic by
-> be missed by the profiling described below.
+> mutational processes which would be missed by the profiling described below.
 >
 > Therefore, we caution readers against over-interpretation and recommend to confirmed resistance with laboratory assays.
 {style="warning"}

 ## Setting up the project directory

-This analysis assumes you have completed [Creating a Project Directory](Creating-a-Project-Directory.md)} and the instructions for either [De novo Assembly](De-novo-Assembly.md) or [Reference-based Assembly](Reference-based-Assembly.md)  and have assembled sequences from raw sequencing reads for each of your samples.
+This analysis assumes you have completed [Creating a Project Directory](Creating-a-Project-Directory.md) and the instructions for either [De novo Assembly](De-novo-Assembly.md) or [Reference-based Assembly](Reference-based-Assembly.md)  and have assembled sequences from raw sequencing reads for each of your samples.